這是一張有關標題為 Ubuntu Server 24.04: Installation, Partitioning, and Network Configuration 的圖片

 Configure SSH

-You can refer to Using SSH Keys for Password-Free Remote Connections.
+Refer to the following guide for more details: Using SSH Keys for Password-Free Remote Connections.

 1